dotslashgabut/autopasfoto/README-EN.md

 ---

+## Export Layout (PDF / Image / Per-Box Photo)

+The **"Export"** card in the right panel (below Preview) holds resolution & format settings, plus three groups of download buttons.

+### Resolution & Format Settings

+- **Resolusi (DPI)** — dropdown: 72 (screen) / 150 (draft) / 300 (standard print, default) / 450 / 600 (high print) / **Custom…** (free value 30–1200 dpi via the "DPI Custom" field next to it).
+This DPI applies to every download (page images, PDF, and per-box photo export) — the on-screen preview itself always renders at a fixed light-weight resolution (150dpi base × devicePixelRatio) and doesn't change with the chosen export DPI.
+- **Format Unduh Gambar** (Image Download Format) — PNG (lossless, supports transparency) or JPG.
+Choosing JPG reveals a **Kualitas JPG** (JPG Quality) field (10–100, default 92).
+- Both settings are also saved/loaded via "Export/Import Pengaturan" (JSON) — see the section below.

+### 📄 Export PDF

+- **⬇ Halaman Ini** (This Page) — exports the active page as a single PDF file.
+- **⬇ Semua Halaman** (All Pages) — exports every page into one multi-page PDF file, each page sized to the chosen paper size.

+### 🖼️ Export Gambar (PNG/JPG) — Export Image

+- **⬇ Halaman Ini** — downloads the active page as a single image file (PNG/JPG per the chosen format).
+- **⬇ Semua Halaman** — downloads each page as a separate image file, one after another.
+- **⬇ Semua Halaman (ZIP)** — downloads every page at once, packaged into a single ZIP file.
+- Page image/PDF filenames follow the source photo's name for **Bulk** and **Mixed Size** modes (since each sheet = 1 photo), with a `-2`, `-3`, etc. suffix for repeated names.
+For other modes (Standard, Custom Layout, etc. — where one sheet can hold several different photos) the filename falls back to the default `pasfoto-halaman-N`.

+### ✂️ Export Foto (Ukuran Crop/Kotak) — Export Photos (Crop/Box Size), new feature

+A new export group that downloads **individual photos rather than composite pages** — each photo is exported already cropped to exactly match its own box size, including when the layout uses differently-sized boxes (Mixed Size).
+Useful for cases like sending loose per-photo files to a separate print shop, instead of a combined sheet.

+- **⬇ Halaman Ini** — exports every photo on the active page.
+- **⬇ Semua Halaman** — exports every photo from every page, one at a time.
+- **⬇ Semua Foto (ZIP)** — same as above, packaged into a single ZIP file.
+- **⬇ Kotak Terpilih** (Selected Boxes) — only the photos from the box(es) currently selected on the active page.

+Filename & de-duplication details:
+- Filename pattern: `[hal0N_]PhotoName[-2] - kotak_WxHmm` — the `hal0N_` prefix only appears when the export scope spans more than one page (All Pages / ZIP); the size tag (e.g. `30x40mm`) always follows that photo's actual box size.
+- If several boxes are **exact duplicates** of each other (same source photo, same box size, same rotation/flip, and same crop adjustment — zoom/pan/tilt) — for example a "fill 1 whole sheet" bulk result using a single photo — only **one** file is exported for that combination instead of one per box, avoiding a pile of identical duplicate files.
+Boxes with a different size or crop are still exported separately even if they share the same source photo.

+---

 ## Export & Import Settings (JSON)

 The **"⬆ Export Pengaturan"** / **"⬇ Import Pengaturan"** (Export/Import Settings) buttons save/load the layout configuration to/from a `.json` file, including:

 - Paper size, box size, gap, margins, colors, fill mode, guides, etc. (all of the app's built-in settings).
 - The 3 Auto Crop AI sliders: `aiHeadRatio`, `aiTopMargin`, `aiHairExt`.
+- Export settings: **DPI** (including the Custom value), **Image Download Format** (PNG/JPG), and **JPG Quality**.

 **Not included in the save:** the photo list itself (the image files) and each photo's AI status (`aiStatus` for auto-crop, `bgStatus` for background removal) — this is because image files can't be automatically embedded into the settings JSON.
 After reloading the page or importing settings, photos need to be re-uploaded, after which "Auto Crop Semua Foto" / per-photo background removal can be re-run if needed.